How do you know what shoes to wear with jeans?

 That’s my tips for buying great jeans.
 Of course, you already know which 10 shoes you should wear with them …

-Here’s the shoes you should never wear with denims:
+Here are the shoes you should never wear with denim:

-We basically have two types of dress shoes that should never be worn with jeans.
+We basically have one type of sneakers and two types of dress shoes that should never be worn with jeans.

 - Oxfords (sometimes called Balmorals in the US)